Latest Monero (XMR) News Update

 TLDR

-Monero’s community oscillates between privacy optimism and mining centralization fears.
+Monero's community is a blend of chart-watching optimism and defiant ideology.
 Here’s what’s trending:

 Deep Dive